Oju-kwu/SOC-Threat-Intelligence-Lab/README.md

 Enable file integrity monitoring in configuration file to make wazuh to trigger virustotal integration when FIM alert occurs.
 ![Picture2](https://github.com/user-attachments/assets/329f452b-22c9-4f66-a555-b85c535e5fd7)

-*Ref 3: Integration Virustotal API to Wazuh Configuration Manager*
+*Ref 4: Integration Virustotal API to Wazuh Configuration Manager*

 ![image](https://github.com/user-attachments/assets/6919e10b-385e-4299-a86c-a4b4144f974c)

-*Ref 3: Wazuh Dashboard for alert monitoring and analysis*
+*Ref 5: Wazuh Dashboard for alert monitoring and analysis*

+### Conclusion
+In conclusion, this project has highlighted the critical role of enhanced threat intelligence feeds in supporting effective SOC operations.
+Small enhancements in threat intelligence processing can yield significant improvements.
+These changes reduce the workload on SOC analysts and empower them to respond to genuine threats more rapidly.

+Future work could further explore automation and machine learning techniques, aiming to make threat intelligence feeds even more adaptive to emerging cyber threats.
+Ultimately, this project contributes to a foundational understanding that enriched, high-quality intelligence feeds are essential for improved SOC operations.
+As cyber threats evolve, so must the methods of intelligence gathering and processing, making it imperative for SOCs to continuously refine their threat intelligence strategies.